volodymyrhudyma/blog/content/blog/7-ways-to-optimize-the-performance-of-react-app.md

 title: 7 Ways to Optimize the Performance of React App
 tag:
   - React
-metaDescription: // META
-teaser: // TEASERR
+metaDescription: "Learn Top 7 Ways to Optimize the Performance of React
+  applications: Avoid Large Components, Memoize, Do Code Splitting, Debounce, Tree Shake, Avoid Unnecessary Remounting, Paginate."
+teaser: The way web applications are created has changed since the creation of React.
+By operating on a virtual DOM instead of the real one, it makes updating UI extremely fast and manageable.
+It seems that all tools are set up from the beginning...
-date: 2020-10-23T16:34:44.913Z
+date: 2020-10-24T16:34:44.913Z
 ---
-The way of building web applications was changed since the React has been created.
+The way web applications are created has changed since the creation of React.

-By operating on a virtual DOM instead of the real one, it makes UI updates extremely fast and manageable.
+By operating on a virtual DOM instead of the real one, it makes updating UI extremely fast and manageable.

-It seems like all the tools are set up from the very beginning, so how can React apps still have poor performance and lags?
+It seems that all tools are set up from the beginning, so how is it possible that React apps still have poor performance and delays?

 Actually, the way people use the library is no less important.

-In this article we will learn 7 approaches to make the React application faster.
+In this article we will learn about 7 approaches to make the React application faster.

 ## Avoid Large Components